 - Bristle Brushes – a brush that is run through the system to remove accumulated fines off the tubing.

-Wet cleaning CIP (self-cleaning) mechanism available for tubular cable conveyors consists of a 3-step internal tube cleaning process:
+The wet cleaning CIP (self-cleaning) mechanism available for tubular cable conveyors consists of a 3-step internal tube cleaning process:

 - Foam Agent – foam cleaning agent is introduced into the tube environment to cleanse all internal parts of the system.

-Cable has no moving components like links, plates, pins and bushings integral to chains, that cause friction and wear — if just one component breaks, complete system shutdown occurs.
+The cable has no moving components like links, plates, pins, and bushings integral to chains that cause friction and wear.
+With chain and disc systems, if just one part breaks, complete system shutdown occurs.

-- Minimised direct contact with food
+- Minimized direct contact with food

-- Improved performance for food safety, sanitation and changeovers
+- Improved performance for food safety, sanitation, and changeovers